 Many who compete in the Limited 10 (L10) Division use the same guns they use in Limited Division, but the division rules allow no more than 10 rounds in the magazine.
 A growing number of people compete in L10 with single stack 1911-pattern firearms in 40S&W.

 Production Division provides a competitive venue for the box-stock firearms people typically purchase for self-defense.
+Some modifications to the firearm are allowed.
 Most Production competitors use 9MM or 40S&W calibers.
 Because the power requirements in Production are less than those in the other divisions, factory ammunition is common.

-The most commonly used calibers in Revolver Division are .45ACP and .357 Magnum.
+The most commonly used calibers in Revolver Division are now 9mm and .45ACP.
 The recoil dished up by factory ammunition can be significant in a revolver, and most competitors find that there are combinations of bullet and powder that can be hand loaded to provide the necessary accuracy and velocities without the recoil (and cost!) of most factory ammunition.

 It is important to have realistic expectations as you approach competitive shooting.